 In 2015 students will learn the basics of field survey, including field planning and surveying using total stations and GPS systems.
 They will use a number of geophysical surveying tools, including electrical resistivity, magnetic susceptibility, and geoarchaeological lab studies.
 Some small scale excavation will take place.

 Students will also tour a number of archaeological sites in the north Roscommon area, including the islands of Lough Key, Boyle Abbey, Roscommon Castle, Rindoon Castle, Cruachan, and Carrowkeel.

 The fees for the 2015 are set at $1,800, and cover room, partial board, and onsite transportation and equipment.
 Students are housed in luxury log cabins onsite.
 Tuition and college credit are available through Saint Louis University for an additional fee.
 Airfare and transportation from Dublin to Carrick-on-Shanon, additional travel on weekends, and weekend meals are not included.

 Room and Board Arrangements

 Students are housed in luxurious vacation cabins near the town of Knockvicar, Co Roscommon.
 Students cook meals for themselves in community.
 There are a number of pubs and eating establishments in the surrounding neighborhood.
 The cabins can be seen at http://riverhavenselfcatering.ie

-Please also note that as of January 1, 2014 the precise dates for the field school have not been set.
+Please also note that as of right now the precise dates for the field school have not been set.